Importing module items and datasets using SPL2

 , an error is returned when you attempt to use that function in a search.

-You can resolve this error by change the import statement for one of the items.
-Because the import statement is a pointer, you can either change the statement to rename the item, or change the statement to import the item using a namespace alias:
+You can resolve this error by changing the import statement.
+Because the import statement is a pointer, you can either rename the item when you import it or specify a namespace alias.

 Rename when you import items

 You can rename an item when you import it to avoid duplicate item names in your module.
-To rename an item when you import it, use an AS clause in the import statement.
+Use an as

 The import syntax is: